Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 - If you have an existing Azure cloud service with that name on the Azure virtual network.

-Complete the fields in the Basics window of the Azure portal to create an Azure AD DS instance:
+Complete the fields in the Basics window of the Azure portal to create a managed domain:

 Enter a DNS domain name for your managed domain, taking into consideration the previous points.